-The Financial Reporting Standard 102, "The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" (FRS 102), does not require the financial statements to include liabilities in respect of promised retirement benefits.
+Financial Reporting Standard 102 - The Financial Reporting Standard applicable in the UK and Republic of Ireland ("FRS 102"), does not require the financial statements to include liabilities in respect of promised retirement benefits.

-The Pension Act 1990 requires a scheme to perform an actuarial valuation at an interval of not more than 3 years.
-The valuation is required to be prepared in accordance with section 56 of the Act.
+The Pensions Act 1990 requires a scheme to perform an actuarial valuation at an interval of not more than 3 years.
+The valuation is required to be prepared in accordance with Section 56 of the Pensions Act 1990.

-A full actuarial valuation of the Scheme was carried out as at 31 December 2018.
-A recent funding update was performed as at 31 December 2020.
-The results of the valuation as at 31 December 2018 and the most recent funding update as at 31 December 2020 are provided below.
+A full actuarial valuation of the Scheme was carried out as at 31 December 2021.
+The full actuarial valuation as at 31 December 2024 is in the process of being carried out and the results are not available at the time of finalising this Annual Report and Financial Statements.
+A recent funding update was performed as at 31 December 2024.
+The results of the ongoing funding valuation as at 31 December 2021 and the most recent funding update as at 31 December 2024 are provided below in the Report on Actuarial liabilities section.